 However, the Japanese girl named Saki merely paused and looked around for a long object to wield.
 Finding a stray metal bar that fell from some building, she hunched over into a position that many a Japanese sports enthusiast would recognize.

 With a fierce swing, the metal rod moved horizontally in the air and collided with the massive rolling ball of earth coming for her.
 An ear-shattering boom erupted as the ball exploded into countless shards, destroyed by the raw attack power of the Electi.
 This metal rod continued through the ball of earth until it met the inner crevice in which the demon was hiding within.

-The demon marveled at how his ball could simply be smashed in such a way, but that mattered little as the rod smashed into his chest and pulverized his body into the remaining half of the earth ball behind him.
+The demon marveled at how his ball could simply be smashed in such a way, as the earth was coated magically to be as hard as gemstones.
+But that mattered little as the rod smashed into his chest and pulverized his body into the remaining half of the earth surrounding him.
 The impact was so heavy that the core within his body was crushed into little shards, snuffing out the demon entirely.